 This is one of those classic dishes that’s on the menu of every Italian restaurant.
 It’s popular for good reason too…the homemade sauce and juicy meatballs are the perfect way to showcase those amazing Italian flavors.
 With this homemade version, you can easily make a long time favorite from the comfort of your own home in just 35 minutes.
 We love to top ours with freshly grated parmesan cheese and serve with some warm garlic bread.
 So yummy!

-Sauce: I love to whip up an easy homemade marinara.
+- Sauce: I love to whip up an easy homemade marinara.
 It’s got great flavor and really takes the dish up a notch.
-If using a store bought sauce, make sure it’s good quality (I list my favorites in the printable recipe card below).
+If using a store-bought tomato sauce, make sure it’s good quality (I list my favorites in the printable recipe card below).

-Meatballs: Homemade meatballs are the star of the show in my opinion.
+- Meatballs: Homemade meatballs are the star of the show in my opinion.
 They’re juicy, tender and taste so much better than the frozen premade meatballs from the grocery.
-I’ll often make a batch of homemade meatballs, then freeze half to pull out specifically for when my family requests this dish.
-For a lighter option, try making healthy turkey meatballs.
+I’ll often make a batch in the oven or make my easy Instant Pot meatballs, then freeze half to pull out specifically for when my family requests this dish.
+For a lighter option, try making healthy turkey meatballs or chicken meatballs.

 - Use a combination of ground pork and ground beef for extra juicy and flavorful meatballs.